azzzy/bt4bridge/README.md

 ## Features

 ### Core Features (Both Versions)
-- **Automatic Discovery**: Scans for and connects to the PG_BT4 device automatically
+- **Automatic Discovery**: Scans for and connects to the Positive Grid BT4 device automatically
 - **Full Button Support**: All 4 buttons mapped to MIDI CC 80-83 on channel 0
 - **LED Control**: Control all 4 LEDs via MIDI CC 16-19 from your DAW
 - **Transparent Bridging**: Routes all MIDI messages between Bluetooth and CoreMIDI